The Meaning of the Star

 A traveler at the edge of the firmament, the Medieval concept of the starry sky as a dome covering the earth.
 The illustration is often mistakenly believed to be of renaissance origin, but it comes from The Atmosphere: Popular Meteorology, by Camille Flammarion, 1888.

-About the Tarot Star Card
+A. E. Waite about the Tarot Star Card

 - The Magician